-- 3.1 The Board of Directors' duties and responsibilities should include the following matters: - 1) The Board of Directors have authorized to approve about the Company according to the duties imposed by law, articles of association, charter of the board and the resolution of the shareholders' meeting, including the consideration and approval of the key matters on the Company's operations such as the vision, mission, strategy, financial targets, risks, budget plan, corporate governance policy, anti-corruption policy including review and approval in the line with the Company's situation. - 2) Monitor and ensure efficient and effective implementation by the management of approved policies, strategies and plans.
+3.1 The Board of Directors' duties and responsibilities should include the following matters:

+- 1) The Board of Directors have authorized to approve about the Company according to the duties imposed by law, articles of association, charter of the board and the resolution of the shareholders' meeting, including the consideration and approval of the key matters on the Company's operations such as the vision, mission, strategy, financial targets, risk management, budget plan, corporate governance policy, anti-corruption policy including review and approval in the line with the Company's situation. - 2) Monitor and ensure efficient and effective implementation by the management of approved policies, strategies and plans. - 3) Internal control and risk management, including the process for receiving and handling complaints. - 4) Ensure long-term business continuity, including employee development plan and succession plan.